adlnet/xAPI-Spec/xAPI-Data.md

 * <a name="2.4.2.2.s5.b2"></a>An Identified Group MUST NOT contain Group Objects in the "member" property.
 * <a name="2.4.2.2.s5.b3"></a>An Identified Group SHOULD NOT use Inverse Functional Identifiers that are also used as Agent identifiers.
-* <a name="2.4.2.2.s5.b4"></a>An Identified Group MAY include a "member' property listing constituent Agents.
+* <a name="2.4.2.2.s5.b4"></a>An Identified Group MAY include a "member" property listing constituent Agents.

 <a name="inversefunctional">